-My blog is pretty focused.
+My blog is deliberately narrow.
 I write about what God is teaching me as a mother, but I’m not writing only to mothers.
-In fact, my single friends who read and give feedback have taught me that they are learning in other contexts many of the same lessons I’m learning.
+In fact, my single friends who read and give feedback have taught me that they are learning in other contexts many of the same lessons I’m learning as a mother.
 Nevertheless, I’ve occasionally run across the idea that specifically talking about how to be a godly mother, or a godly wife is inherently divisive and exclusionary.
 After all, the reasoning goes, why would a single woman come to a parenting class?
 Or, it must be insulting for a divorced woman to sit through a discussion on loving one’s husband.

 Churches have responded to this criticism by eliminating many ministries targeted toward the very things that Paul told Titus to make sure were being taught.
 Instead, we are teaching theology and gospel- centered materials.
 Who could criticize theology, right?